manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Adding-deep-linking-support-to-Azure-Functions-based-Aurelia-app.md

 ## Understanding how deep linking works in push state mode

-Imagine an Aurelia app deployed on `http://www.my-awesome-app.com/`.
+Imagine an Aurelia app that uses the router in push state mode.
+Imagine this app is deployed on `http://www.my-awesome-app.com/`.
 Imagine that a user accesses the app and, through the navigation menu, navigates to `http://www.my-awesome-app.com/some-feature` and bookmarks this URL.
 What normally happens when he comes back to this bookmarked URL later?

 1. The web server receives a GET request for `/some-feature`.
 2. It searches its file system (or its storage mechanism, whatever it is) for a file matching this path, but can't find any matching file.
 4. It returns a `200 OK` response with the content of `/index.html` instead of a `404 Not Found`.
-5. Since the user's browser received `/index.html`, the Aurelia app boots.
+5. Since the user's browser received `/index.html`, the Aurelia app starts.
 6. Since the path of the current URL is `/some-feature` in the user's browser, the Aurelia router loads the component linked to this path.
 Everything works as expected.

-At the moment, our solution doesn't perform step #4 properly.
-If the proxy app receives a GET request for an unknown path, it just returns a `404 Not Found` response.
+At the moment, our solution doesn't perform step 4 properly.
+If the proxy app receives a GET request for a path not matching a file in the Storage container, it just returns a `404 Not Found` response.
 How can we fix that?

 ## Replacing the proxy functions